 Industrial properties are generally categorized as warehouse/distribution centers, research and development facilities, flex space or manufacturing.
 The performance of industrial properties is typically dependent on the proximity to economic centers and the movement of global trade and goods.
 Industrial properties typically utilize a triple-net lease structure pursuant to which the tenant is generally responsible for property operating expenses in addition to base rent which can help mitigate the risks associated with rising expenses.
-We intend to invest in industrial properties that are located in major distribution hubs and near transportation modes such as port facilities, airports, rail lines and major highway systems.
+We intend to invest in industrial properties that are located in major distribution hubs and near transportation modes such as port facilities, airports, rail lines and major highway systems as well as facilities located in close proximity to major centers of population.